Wearing Masks in the Community and Workplaces

 - Allows you to breathe in and exhale potentially infectious respiratory droplets

-How do I remove a non-medical mask or face covering?
+How do I remove a mask?

 - Whenever possible, wash your hands with warm water and soap for at least 20 seconds.
 If not available, use hand sanitizer with a 60-80% alcohol base.